risingwavelabs/risingwave-docs/docs/data-delivery.md

 For each sink, you can specify the data format.
 All sinks supports the `upsert` and `append-only` formats while Kafka also supports the `debezium` format.
 When creating an `upsert` sink, note whether or not you need to specify the primary key in the following situations.

-- If the downstream system supports primary keys and the table in the downstream system has a primary key, users must specify the primary key with the `primary_key` field when creating a upsert JDBC sink.
+- If the downstream system supports primary keys and the table in the downstream system has a primary key, you must specify the primary key with the `primary_key` field when creating an upsert JDBC sink.

 - If the downstream system supports primary keys but the table in the downstream system has no primary key, then RisingWave does not allow users to create an upsert sink.
 A primary key must be defined in the table in the downstream system.